How Your Curly Hair Changes With Age and What You Can Do About It

 Thin Curly Hair

 When it comes to thinning hair, curly girls get a leg up on everyone else.
 This is because thinning is usually less noticeable with curly hair vs. straight hair since the voluminous texture can hide the thinning parts.
 That is, as long as you use the right nutrient-rich and moisturizing products.

 Enter B vitamins.
 Vitamin B3, Niacin, and B7, Biotin, are both essential for not only supporting your hair health and the condition of your scalp, but they can actually help strengthen and add volume to your aging curly hair.

 Taking the health of your hair into consideration when choosing the right products and stylers, and the ingredients contained within them, is tremendously important.
-Because the thinner and weaker your aging curly hair is, the less likely it is to actually curl.
+Because the thinner and weaker your aging curly hair is, the less likely it is actually to curl.
 However, it’s never too late to bring life back to your beautiful curls.

 Tell Us: Do you have a story about your aging curly hair that you want to share?
 Share in the comments below!

 Send us a message on Facebook and Instagram if you have any questions about our new curly hair collection, how it can impact your aging curly hair, or if you need help bringing your dry, curly hair back to life.
 Better Not Younger has everything you need to help you strengthen your aging, dry, or thin curly hair.
 Make sure to check out our blog for more hair-care information as well!